St George's Fields: Property of the City

 The manor belonged to the Crown for only fourteen years, as in 1550 the City acquired it from Edward VI's government and also the Canterbury manor on the east side of the high street.
 The Abbot's manor became known as "The King's Manor".
 This was presumably because of the royal presence at the old Suffolk House.
 This had been specifically excluded from the City’s jurisdiction by clauses in the 1550 charter.
 The building remained a royal mansion; in 1554 Queen Mary stayed overnight with her new husband King Philip II of Spain as part of their progress to London.
 The City's jurisdiction in Southwark now stretched across from the various borders with Lambeth and Bermondsey.
 These lands were paid for through the use of the endowments of the Bridge House Estates.
 From this point the City nominated the Rector of St George's, as to the present day.

 The area having been over the course of time drained, St George's Fields, comprised broad open meadows.
+By the reign of Charles I it was a popular meeting place for mobs, and in May 1640 a large armed mob attacked Lambeth Palace in the hope of capturing the unpopular Archbishop, William Laud.
 At the restoration, during Charles II's progress from Dover to London, the Lord Mayor and Aldermen feted the king under a large tent erected in St George's Fields, where on 29 of May 1660, a great banquet was held prior to the king's entering the City.
 According to Samuel Pepys and John Evelyn, six years later, St George's Fields were one of the places of refuge to which the poorer citizens retreated with such of their goods and chattels as they could save from the Great Fire of London.
 It also became a place much favoured by open-air preachers, who were not allowed to hold forth in London.